Why does Trump want Greenland and why is it so important?

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Laura Paddison, Lex Harvey, Benjamin Brown, Matthew Chance, Lauren Kent, Kit Maher, Kylie Atwood, Alayna Treene, Kevin Liptak and Betsy Klein contributed reporting.
+CNN’s Kara Fox, Laura Paddison, Lex Harvey, Nic Robertson, Benjamin Brown, Matthew Chance, Lauren Kent, Kit Maher, Kylie Atwood, Alayna Treene, Kevin Liptak, Betsy Klein and Ivana Kottasová contributed reporting.